Assessing the impact of transient orbital resonances: Results

 We consider a fiducial EMRI configuration $\eta =10^{-5}, M = 10^6 \, \text{M}_\odot, e=0.1, \iota =1.3, p/M = 9.0447, a = 0.9$.
 The resonance coefficients, $\mathcal{C}$, are in principle a function of the waveform parameters and can be computed using the GSF.
-However, such calculations are beyond the scope of this paper and so we draw random values for the resonance coefficients from a uniform distribution ($\mathcal{E}\sim\mathcal{L}_z\sim\mathcal{Q}\sim U[-0.01,0.01]$) and look at the distribution of biases over repeated random draws of this kind.
+However, such calculations are beyond the scope of this paper and so we draw random values for the resonance coefficients from a uniform distribution ($\mathcal{E}\sim\mathcal{L}_z\sim\mathcal{Q}\sim U[-0.01,0.01]$, where each resonance coefficient is independently sampled).
+Then, we look at the distribution of biases over repeated random draws of this kind.
 The domain of the uniform distribution is chosen to cover all the expected resonance coefficient values.
 To explore the impact of the other waveform parameters we repeat this procedure for other EMRI systems which differ from the fiducial system by the change of one parameter at a time.
 For each system, the semi-latus rectum was adjusted to ensure the 3:2 resonance was encountered close to the start of the inspiral, i.e., at the start of the inspiral we had $|\xi| = 3/2 -1.498$.
 In all cases the EMRI did not plunge within the one year observation time used.

 We show the cumulative distribution of the biases for the various EMRI systems in Figure (\ref{fig:bias_singleEMRI}).
-The cumulative distribution of $\delta \lambda ^{bias}/\Delta \lambda$ for the fiducial configuration (blue) shows that more than $95\%$ of the biases are more than twice the statistical uncertainty, $\Delta \lambda$, (``two sigma away'').
-Reducing the spin (red lines) or the mass ratio $\eta$ (violet lines) does not significantly change the cumulative distribution.
+The cumulative distribution of $\delta \lambda ^{bias}/\Delta \lambda$ for the fiducial configuration (blue solid lines) shows that more than $95\%$ of the biases are more than twice the statistical uncertainty, $\Delta \lambda$, (``two sigma away'').
+Reducing the spin (red dashdotted lines) or the mass ratio $\eta$ (violet dashed lines) does not significantly change the cumulative distribution.
 For these configurations we conclude that EMRI waveform models need to account for resonances.
-For the EMRI systems with higher eccentricity (orange lines) and higher inclination orbit (green lines), the proportion of systems with biases above 2 sigma is lower, but these proportions still exceed $\sim 85\%$ and $\sim 27\%$ respectively.
-These results are consistent with the mismatch analysis presented earlier, where we found typically lower mismatches for more eccentricity and more retrograde systems.
+For the EMRI systems with higher eccentricity (orange dotted lines) and larger $\iota$ (green dash-dot-dotted lines), the proportion of systems with biases above 2 sigma is lower, but these proportions still exceed $\sim 85\%$ and $\sim 25\%$ respectively.
+These results are consistent with the mismatch analysis presented earlier, where we found typically lower mismatches for more retrograde systems.

 Overall, the conclusion from Figure~(\ref{fig:bias_singleEMRI}), is that it is important to use waveform models that include resonances when performing EMRI parameter estimation.
 The biases will be less severe for retrograde and higher eccentricity systems, although even there the biases are not negligible and will continue to accumulate if the observation time is increased beyond one year.